cmnemoi/eMush/README.md

 ### Gitpod : your development environment in the cloud

-If you don't want to go through the installation process, you can try using the project's Gitpod workspace (in alpha):
+If you don't want to go through the installation process, you can use the project's Gitpod workspace:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://gitlab.com/eternaltwin/mush/mush)